-Professors W. Bratt, B. Carvill (chairman, Department of Germanic Languages), C. Hegewald, J. Lamse eligible a student must have completed at least two courses in German with a minimum grade of C (2.0) and must have completed 102, 122, or the equivalent.
+Professors W. Bratt (acting chairman, first semester), B. Carvill (chairman, Department of Germanic Languages), C. Hegewald, J. Lamse Instructors T. Huizinga, M. Buteyn-Kromminga eligible a student must have completed at least two courses in German with a minimum grade of C (2.0) and must have completed 102, 122, or the equivalent.